jesslynk/UECM3033_assign2/report.md

 Explain your selection criteria here.

-If the matrix is sparse matrix, then we use SOR method.
-Sparse matrix is a matrix which the most elements are zero.
-The condition i set for deciding whether use LU or SOR by comparing the number of nonzero elements in matrix A with the half of the length of matrix A.
-If the nonzero element in matrix A is more than half of total elements in matrix A, it mean matrix A have large number of nonzero compared to zero.
-So if the condition is true, it will perform LU factorization, else it will perform SOR method.
-The number of nonzero element is counted by using numpy function,count_nonzero.
-The length of A is use len.
+First, we check if the matrix is diagonally dominant matrix, then we use LU method.
+If not, we continue to check if the matrix is positive definite, if so we solve it by SOR and if not, we use LU method.
+This is because when matrix is positive definite, we can find an optimum omega in the range (0,2) for SOR method and it will converge to the solution.

 Explain how you implement your `task1.py` here.

-In self-defined fucntion named lu, decompose the LU sand solve the LU using for.
+In self-defined function named lu, factorize the matrix and solve the LU using scipy.linalg.lu_factor and scipy.linalg.lu_solve.
-To perform SOR method, set a iteration limit as 10 and initiate omega as 1.03.
-In self-defined fucntion named sor, let x be zero matrix which is same size as matrix b.

-Use np.array to make the A and b to be a matrix. astype float is used to convert to float.
-Assign the variables sol=np.linalg.solve(A,b)
-Then solve the Ax=b by using LU if the condition is true ,else use SOR.
-Display the sol.
+In self-defined function named sor, optimal w is found using the formula w = 2*(1-np.sqrt(1-(SR**2)))/(SR**2).
+If matrix A is positive definite, then optimal w will be found in the range of {0,2} which will give a quick convergence rate.

+To check the answer, the formula Ax=b is used by multiply the solution matrix with A and see whether the result is approximated to b.